dwhieb/dissertation/README.md

 #### Archlexeme Frequencies & Dispersions

-The following script calculates the raw frequency, observed relative frequency (instances per 1,000 words), log of the observed relative frequency, and corpus dispersions of each archlexeme in a corpus of JSON texts.
-Corpus dispersions are measured as a Deviation of Proportions (DP) (Gries [2008](#Gries2008)).
+The following script calculates various statistics regarding the frequencies and dispersions of each archlexeme in the corpus.
+It produces a single tab-delimited file with columns for each statistic.

 ```cmd
 node stats/scripts/bin/getStatistics.js {dataDir} --out {outputPath} --unit "lexeme" --filter data/English/scripts/tokenFilter.js